Huang-CL/Magrathea/README.md

 Running a planet:

 4. Open src/main.cpp in a text editor.
-5. Line 29: set `input_mode=0` other options listed below the line.
+5. Line 29: set `input_mode=0` (other options are listed below the line).
 6. Line 42*: set mass of the core, mantle, hydrosphere, and atmosphere in Earth-masses.
 Ex.
 Mcomp={0.3,0.7,0,0}
 7. Line 40: set surface temperature and any temperature discontinuities.
 Ex.
 Tgap={0,0,0,300}
 8. Line 52: set output file name.
 9. Compile changed file with `make`.
 9. Run MAGRATHEA with `./planet`.

-*We promise that the primary input parameters occuring on Line 42 was only a coincedence and does not reveal the Ultimate Question.
+*We promise that the primary input parameters occuring on Line 42 were only a coincedence and do not reveal the Ultimate Question.

 ## Capability and Output ##

 MAGRATHEA uses a shooting to a fitting-point method with a Runge-Kutta-Fehlberg method with an adaptive step-size.
-The user's supplied mass fractions determine the enclose dmass at each layer's boudnary.
+The user's supplied mass fractions determine the enclosed mass at each layer's boundary.
 Within a layer the enclosed mass at which the phase changes is determined by P-T conditions.
-When a phase changes, the solver backs up to find the exact location fo the phase change.
+When a phase changes, the solver backs up to find the exact location of the phase change.
 The fitting point is at 20% the mass of the planet.
-The solver integrates until the inner and outer branch of integration agree at the fitting poitn with a relative error less than 10<sup>-4</sup>.
+The solver integrates until the inner and outer branch of integration agree at the fitting point with a relative error less than 10<sup>-4</sup>.

-There are 7 modes with different funcitonality described below.
+There are 7 modes with different functionality described below.
 The `input_mode` is set in Line 29 in `main.cpp`.

 ### Primary Modes ##
 ### input_mode=0 ###
-The basic capability.
-Calculate the structure of a planet given the mass of each layer.
+The basic capability: calculate the structure of a planet given the mass of each layer.

-Adjust the parameters of `fitting_method()` function.
-Input four parameters in `Mcomp` for the planet's core mass, mantle mass, hydrosphere mass, and atmosphere mass in the unit of Earth mass.
+Adjust the parameters of the `fitting_method()` function.
+Input four parameters in `Mcomp` for the planet's core mass, mantle mass, hydrosphere mass, and atmosphere mass in the unit of Earth-mass.
 Input four parameters in `Tgap` for the temperature of the surface and discontinuities in temperature at layer boundaries.
 The first number is the size of the discontinuity betweeen the core and the mantle with the last number being the surface temperature.

 The function also requires a guess for the density in each layer from `ave_rho` and the surface pressure from `P_surface` located at the top of main.cpp.
 Default surface pressure is 100 mbar.
-Lastly, a conditional is required&mdash;`false` for temperature gradient and `true` to force isothermal condition throughout planet.
+Lastly, a conditional is required&mdash;`false` for temperature gradient and `true` to force isothermal condition throughout the planet.

 The planet structure will be output as an ASCII file with pressure (GPa), interior mass (Earth mass), density (g cm<sup>-3</sup>), temperature (K), and phase of composition as a function of radius (Earth radius).

 ### input_mode=1 ###

 Uses the `getmass()` function which assumes an isothermal planet.
 This function runs much quicker than the full solver.
-User provides the mass of the core, mantle, hydrospehre in Earth-masses.
+User provides the mass of the core, mantle, and hydrospehre in Earth-masses.
 No atmosphere layer is available in this solver.
 Outputs interior conditions to a file as in input_mode=0.

 ### input_mode=6 ###